martbetz/martbetz.github.io/linux-trouble-shooting.md

 -  `sudo rm -v !("`[appname1]`"|"`[appname2]`")`

-   Repace [appname1] and [appname2] with the names of the apps.
+   repace [appname1] and [appname2] with the names of the apps

     (delete all symbolic links except those required)

 **Comments:**

-- firecfg is the desktop integration utility for firejail - it allows the user to sandbox applications automatically by clicking on desktop manager icons and menus).
+- firecfg is the desktop integration utility for firejail - it allows the user to sandbox applications automatically by clicking on desktop manager icons and menus)

-- `sudo firecfg --clean` will delete all created symbolic links.
+- `sudo firecfg --clean` will delete all created symbolic links

 ----